loopsocial/firework_ios_sdk/README.md

 let feedVC = VideoFeedViewController(source: .channelPlaylist(channelID: "", playlistID: ""))
 ```

+### Force Refresh

+A `VideoFeedViewController` can be hard refreshed by calling the `refresh()` method on the instance that should be refreshed.
+This functionality is useful if your feed is embedded along with other components that are also updated and you support features like pull to refresh.

 ### Share Link

 You can customize the shared URL.
 The feature can be used, if you want share URL to be a universal link or a deeplink link so that when a user clicks on it, it can be opened in your application.